SqrtNegInf/Feigenbaum/README.md

-# Feigenbaum constant calculation reveal a FP bug
+# Feigenbaum constant calculation reveals a F.P. bug

 This task was added to RosettaCode (http://rosettacode.org/wiki/Feigenbaum_constant_calculation) recently, and